1) Why did we call it Gateway Marina?

 9) When will construction on the land commence?

-Land based construction to establish the new marina village is expected to commence in early 2020 following Development Approval from Bundaberg Regional Council.
+Land based construction to establish the new marina village is expected to commence following Development Approval from Bundaberg Regional Council.

 10) What facilities will be available for those leasing berths prior to the establishment of the new marina village?